Mountain quail

 The mountain quail (Oreortyx pictus) is a small ground-dwelling bird in the New World quail family.
 This species is the only one in the genus Oreortyx, which is sometimes included in Callipepla.
-This is not appropriate, however, as the mountain quail's ancestors have diverged from other New World quails earlier than the bobwhites, no later than 6 mya.
+This is not appropriate, however, as the mountain quail's ancestors diverged from other New World quails earlier than the bobwhites, no later than 6 mya.

 Description

 The bird's average length is 26–28 cm (10–11 in), with a wingspan of 35–40 cm (14–16 in).
 They have relatively short, rounded wings and long, featherless legs.
-These birds are easily recognized by their top knots, which are shorter in the female and change color with the seasons and geographic location of particular populations.
+These birds are easily recognized by their topknots, which are shorter in the female and change color with the seasons and geographic location of particular populations.
 They have a brown face, gray breast, brown back and primaries, and heavily white barred underside.
 Females display greater brown coloring on their dorsal side, a paler red on their undersides, and wider white barring on the flank than their male counterparts.
 Mountain quails lose the multi-color primary coverts on their wings as they age, and by 15 months old will only have solid-colored coverts.